HardisonCo/.github/international/south-africa/za-health/hms-abc/index.md

 ## Integration Points

-This document outlines how HMS-ABC is integrated with za_Health systems in South Africa.
+This document outlines how HMS-ABC is integrated with za-health systems in South Africa.